-The central focus of the GFMD 2017-2018 Co-Chairmanship has been on the GFMD’s contribution to the United Nations-led process of elaborating a Global Compact for safe, orderly and regular migration, and the review of the implementation of migration-related commitments in the 2030 Sustainable Development Agenda through the High-level Political Forum.
+From the outset, a central focus of the GFMD 2017-2018 Co-Chairmanship has been on the GFMD’s contribution to the United Nations-led process of elaborating a Global Compact for safe, orderly and regular migration (Global Compact for Migration or GCM), and the review of the implementation of migration-related commitments in the 2030 Sustainable Development Agenda through the High-level Political Forum.

 The substantive agenda of the Marrakesh GFMD Summit focuses on three Roundtable (RT) themes, to be discussed in six RT sessions:

 - RT Session 1.1.
-Harnessing migrants’ existing capitals to build resilience
+Harnessing the capital of migrants to realise their potential

 - RT Session 1.2.
 Migrants’ engagement with public services: from basic access to co-production